 Blot and Arrange the Mushrooms

-If the mushrooms are wet when put in the oven, they will essentially steam instead of dehydrate.
-So you need to remove all of the water before putting in the oven.
+You need to remove all of the water before putting in the oven.
+If the mushrooms are wet when put in the oven, they will essentially steam instead of dehydrating.
 Spread the sliced mushrooms on a clean dishtowel; loosely roll up the towel and squeeze gently to remove any surface moisture.
 Then arrange the mushrooms on a baking sheet, making sure that none of the pieces touch or overlap.

 Drying the Mushrooms

-You need a low oven for this method; preheat the oven to 150 F/65 C. Place the baking sheet with the mushrooms in the oven and leave for 1 hour.
+You need a low oven for this method; preheat the oven to 150 F (65 C).
+Place the baking sheet with the mushrooms in the oven and leave for one hour.
 Turn the mushroom slices over and return to the oven for another hour.

 Take them out of the oven and let them cool before checking to see if they are crispy-dry.
 The cooling off period is essential because, like cookies coming out of the oven, they will crisp up considerably as they cool.

 If the mushrooms are not completely dry, turn them over again and return them to the oven for 30 more minutes.
-Keep turning them over and checking for dryness every 1/2 hour.
+Keep turning them over and checking for dryness every half hour.